← Back to BlogProduct Guides

 3. Set action to "Allow with Notification"

-4. You'll get an alert when they visit gaming sites
+4. You will get an alert when they visit gaming sites

 1. Go to Rules → Web Rules → Settings